AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 * Promotion ROI analysis becomes impossible
 * Inventory optimization suffers

-The organization cannot build strong product strategy while half the revenue lacks valid classification.
+The organization cannot build a strong product strategy while half the revenue lacks a valid classification.

-This dashboard uncovered not only business problems — but also reporting system weaknesses.
+This dashboard uncovered not only business problems but also reporting system weaknesses.

 ---

 # 📌 Q9.
 Which customers deserve long-term strategic investment?

-### **Answer: Leader, Nixon, and Electricalslytical demonstrate the healthiest balance between scale and profitability.**
+### **Answer: Leader, Nixon, and Electrical demonstrate the healthiest balance between scale and profitability.**

 These customers combine: